Lyukx/TITechPortalLogin/README.md

 ## Setup:
 Step 1.
-	Download or copy `TITechPortalLogin.js`
+	Download or copy `TITechPortalLogin.js`.

 Step 2.
-	Replace the 'XXXXXXXXXX' with the matrix printed on the Student Card
+	Replace `'XXXXXXXXXX'` with the matrix printed on the Student Card.

 Step 3.
 	Copy the whole text and save it as a bookmark.